Prescription Drop off

 To ensure that only the proper recyclables go into the bins, Mutual Operations has an employee on site during hours of operation who monitors people going through the corporation yard gate, and keeps a log of everything that is dumped, including waste from contractors.
 Monitoring is necessary because Rossmoor has to provide documentation to the City of Walnut Creek that it is doing at least 50 percent recycling-permitted jobs.
 This recycling requirement does not apply to household garbage dumped by residents in their neighborhoods.

 As a result of this extensive monitoring, residents are restricted as to what can be dropped off at the site.
 No household garbage is allowed—as it contaminates the recyclables.
 Household garbage should only be placed in the dumpsters at the entries or in the single-family garbage bins.
 Mattresses and electronics are not allowed.
 Mattresses must be taken to an outside dump site, such as Acme Landfill in Martinez.
 Some furniture items may be dumped in the construction and demolition bins, but an entire manor of furniture may not be left at the yard — there is not adequate room in the dumpsters.
 If an entire household is cleaned out, those materials must be taken to an outside dump site.
 The corporation yard/dumpster site is located at the entrance to Mutual Operations on Rockview Drive.
-It is open Monday through Saturday from 8 a.m. to 4:30 p.m.
+It is open Monday through Friday from 8 a.m. to noon and 12:30 to 4:30 p.m.

 Electronics and appliance waste